elemprod/lptask/README.md

 single processor embedded systems but it really shines in applications which have some of the following characteristics:

-* Power reduction is a high priority, this is almost always the case for battery powered devices.
+* Power reduction is a high priority which is almost always the case for battery powered devices.
 * The application has low duty cycle, the processor is anticipated to be sleeping the majority of the time.